Sarra Copia Sullam: Sarra and Ansaldo Cebà

-In 1618, Sarra read the book L’Ester, a drama written by an author called Ansaldo Cebà.
+In 1618, Sarra read the book La Reina Ester (Queen Esther), a drama written by an author called Ansaldo Cebà.
 Twenty seven years her senior, Ansaldo Cebà had been a diplomat when he was younger, but had decided to spend the rest of his life living as a monk.
 He had gone on retreat in one of Genoa's monasteries.

 Cebà's book made a great impression on Sarra, and so she wrote a letter to him.
 In the letter she admitted that she carried the book with her all the time, and even slept with it.
 Cebà responded to Sarra's letter, and this was the start of four years of letters, gifts and poems, exchanged between the two.